jackrea07/BSafeHelmet/README.md

 ### Known Bugs
+- GPS does not scrape real-time location.
+Uses placeholder coordinates for now.
+- Map has small watermark tab at the bottom and zoom buttons that shouldn't be there.

 ## Bluetooth communication
 The HC05 bluetooth module can send/recieve information over a serial port on a PC.